bshapka/life/README.md

-# Conway's Game of Life
+# Life in Python
-This project is an implementation of Conway's Game of Life.
+This project is an implementation of Conway's Game of Life (or Life for short) in Python.

 ## About the code
 The source code of this project was written in Python.
-Here is a high-level overview of the sources:
+Here is a high-level summary of the sources:
-* The script `Life.py` can be used to run the game
+* The root directory contains the script `Life.py` which can be used to start the game from the command line
+* The root directory contains a package called `life` which contains three classes, `Coordinate.py`, `World.py`, and `Game.py`.
-* The package `life` contains two classes, `Game` and `World`.
-These classes are well-documented in their source files, so no more details about them will be provided here.
+The latter two classes are extensively documented in their source files, so those details won't be repeated here.
+The class `Coordinate.py` is just a NamedTuple representing an ordered pair in the xy plane.

+### Implementation Details
+This sub-section assumes basic familiarity with Life.
+If you are not familiar with Life but want to read this section, please read the section [About Life](#about-life) below, or consult a source like Wikipedia on the game.

+Common implementations of Life (including the first release of this project) represent the state of a world as a 2D list of bits or booleans.
+Typically a live cell is truthy while a dead cell is falsy.
+While this approach is intuitive, dead calls don't need to be tracked, and doing so can have notable costs in terms of memory usage.

+An alternative approach is to store only the coordinates of live cells, requiring significantly less memory.
+By representing coordinates as tuples and storing them in a set, further efficiencies are gained via hashing.
+This is the approach taken for the second release.

+The second release uses a toroidal grid.
+As such, objects that leave the screen on one edge will re-enter the screen with the same trajectory and velocity at the equivalent location on the opposing edge.

 ### Dependencies